Conondale Timbers Sawmill: Heritage listing

 The mill is important in demonstrating the principal characteristics of a steam driven hardwood sawmill of the 1930s with associated staff accommodation.
 The site includes the main sawmill shed housing the saws, benches and trolleys, the boiler and engine sheds, staff housing, log yard, crane and a creek from which water was drawn for the steam engine.
 Within the sawmill shed, the original layout of the mill has been largely preserved and follows the basic design principles for steam powered sawmills of the era.
 A saw sharpening room remains extant within this shed.

 Though the steam engine and transmission system have now been removed, the plan and construction of the mill reveal their former location.
 Most of the original saws and ancillary equipment are also intact though modified to accommodate electric power.
 Extant saws include Canadian, frame, number one and pendulum docking saws arranged to allow efficient movement of the logs through the mill.

 The place is important because of its aesthetic significance.

-The impressive scale of the sawmill shed with its prominent gable roof, substantial timber elements and towering crane and the tough industrial aesthetic projected by the weathered timber and corrugated galvanised iron elements give the mill site a powerful physical presence in the landscape and stands as a dramatic surprise in the quiet rural setting otherwise notable for its rolling timbered hills, grassed paddocks and smaller domestic and rural structures typical of this part of the Mary Valley.
+The sawmill shed has a large gable roof, substantial timber elements and a crane, while weathered timber and corrugated galvanised iron contribute to its industrial appearance.
+The mill site has a strong physical presence in the landscape and contrasts with the surrounding rural setting of rolling timbered hills, grassed paddocks, and smaller domestic and rural structures typical of this part of the Mary Valley.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The sawmill was built by M.R.
 Hornibrook Pty Ltd to supply hardwood for the Hornibrook Bridge.
 As such, it has special association with one of the State's most important civil engineers and with the bridge, one of the most important engineering projects of the interwar period.
 Hornibrook constructed the William Jolly Bridge and played key roles in the construction of the Story Bridge and the Sydney Opera House.
 The Hornibrook Bridge was a major engineering accomplishment; at the time it was Australia's longest bridge.
 It had an important influence on the development of Redcliffe.